Brett-Tanner/Journal/2024/Sep_24.md

 ## September 10th

+- [x] Decide on a resignation date - October 15th
+- [x] Delete parent account
+- [x] Investigate the kid with the missing booking
+  - When he was merged with his SS version the summer bookings merged into his unconfirmed spring booking
+  - [x] Verify it was just the 3 summer bookings on his spring invoice, then delete those and make a new summer booking with them on it
+- [x] Check confirm emails have correct text with fake kid
+  - Definitely sending the correct email
+  - Unless it's an SM confirming it, which sends the modified email as well
+  - [x] Fix & add a test
+- [x] Add new Halloween exclusive banner
+- [x] Get Leroy a list of stuff I manage

+### Leaving prep

+- [x] Add a away for admins to delete users (if they don't have kids)
+- [x] Add CSV export for versions
+  - [x] Another button for just the last month

+## September 11th

+- [] Fix whatever error the guy who message afterhours is seeing, once I get a URL
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch